 1. The decline of Organic Reach

 The new update will bring a major flat out of business pages.
-We expect to see a major decline in organic reach, likes, video watch time and even referral traffic from Facebook.
+We expect to see a major decline in organic reach, likes, video watch time, and even referral traffic from Facebook.
 In 2017 we were able to see the ongoing decrease in organic reach and many social media marketers have announced the death of organic, but today we have to say that Facebook just signed the death certificate.

 For several years, brands and even small businesses have been focusing on Facebook Pages as the biggest social channel to drive traffic.
-They invested thousand and millions of dollars to increase their followers base and engagement rates.
+They invested thousands and millions of dollars to increase their followers base and engagement rates.
 Check the comment on Mark’s post from our fellow angry marketer below:

 Conclusion: The best advice here, let’s face the fact and find out how to adjust the social media strategy for 2018.
 Relying on Facebook content shouldn’t be your marketing priority anymore.

 Focus on how to divide your efforts between channels, design your content differently, and benefit from YouTube videos, Blogs, Twitter.
 Move engagement to your website via conversion optimization, landing pages personalization, and never underestimate the power of SEO.